jogipraveen/ansible/README.md

     ```
 - Create an AMI and download the keypair.

-- Create AWS boto file with access and secret keys.
+- Store AWS boto file with access and secret keys.
     ```bash
     cat ~/.boto
     [Credentials]